Ashville, Ohio: Churches

 Five Christian churches operate within the village limits.
-The churches that are currently operating are Ashville Church of Christ in Christian Union, Heritage Church of Christ, First English Lutheran Church, Village Chapel Church, and Zion United Methodist Church.
+The churches that are currently operating are Ashville Church of Christ in Christian Union, Ashville Community Bible Church, First English Lutheran Church, Village Chapel Church, and Zion United Methodist Church.
 First English Lutheran was the founding member of the Ashville Food Pantry which is located on Long Street at the village's center.